-In the event that students submit work in which they unintentionally commit academic misconduct, they will be given the opportunity to submit a new task to replace the original task.
+If students submit work in which they unintentionally commit academic misconduct, they will be given the opportunity to submit a new task to replace the original task.
 If they do, their work will be marked accordingly.

 Scenario Five

 In cases that do not fit the scenarios above or in the event that scenario two is challenged by the student, the academic panel will be summoned to review the case and make a final determination.